9 Raffle Games to Help You Raise More Money

 How It Works

-Participants pay a fixed price to pick a wrapped wine bottle or mystery bag—some are high-end, some are everyday items.
+Participants pay a fixed price to pick a wrapped wine bottle or mystery bag.
+Some are high-end, some are everyday items.

-Why it works: Creates excitement without complicated logistics.
+Creates excitement without complicated logistics.

-Best for: Adult-focused events, galas, tastings.
+Adult-focused events, galas, tastings.

 Pair with sponsorships from local wineries or restaurants to reduce costs.